-A student in the School of Nursing must have achieved a cumulative grade point average of 2.50 or above by the end of the sophomore year, and a grade of 2.00 or above in the nursing, chemistry, biology courses, and psychology courses for approval to proceed into the upper division nursing courses.
+A student in the School of Nursing must have achieved a cumulative grade point average of 2.50 or above by the end of the sophomore year, and a grade of 2.00 or above in the nursing, chemistry, biology and psychology courses for approval to proceed into the upper division nursing courses.
 The academic and clinical performances of each nursing student are evaluated at the end of each year to determine progression in the program.
 Specific requirements for progression may be obtained from a faculty adviser.

-Students must meet the School of Nursing/Clinical Agency requirements for annual health screening and C.P.R. certification, immunization protection, and evidence of medical insurance coverage.
+Students must meet the School of Nursing/Clinical Agency requirements for annual health screening and C.P.R. certification, immunization protection, medical insurance coverage and professional liability insurance.
 Students are responsible for these expenses as well as uniforms and transportation costs to, from, and while in cooperating teaching units.
 A current driver's license and car covered by insurance as prescribed by state law are recommended for all clinical courses.
-Professional liability insurance is strongly recommended for clinical nursing courses.
 Students are referred to the School of Nursing Student Handbook for a more detailed overview of requirements and expectations.